Pakistan: Thousands defy lockdown to demand Khan's release – DW – 11/25/2024

 Thousands of supporters of Pakistan's imprisoned former Prime Minister Imran Khan have defied a lockdown and widespread arrests to head to capital Islamabad in demand of his release.

-Hundreds of them have already reached the fringes of Pakistan capital Islamabad on Monday, his party and officials said, amid reports of violence elsewhere.
+Hundreds of them reached the fringes of Pakistan's capital Islamabad on Monday, his party and officials said, amid reports of violence elsewhere.

 The protest march, which Khan has described as the "final call," is one of many his party had held to seek his release since was jailed in August last year.